 Usually contains the amount of a worker's time spent on each task.

-May contain information about communication channels, participants in planned communication, common topics for discussion, and frequency of conduct.
+May contain information about communication channels, participants in planned communication, common topics for discussion, and frequency of events conduction.
 It may be a part of the general Project plan.

 Change Management Plan